Self-Supervised Graph Representation Learning for Neuronal Morphologies: Related Work

 Morphology has been used for a long time to classify neurons by either letting experts visually inspect the cells \citep{Cajal1911, Defelipe13} or by specifying expert-defined features that can be extracted and used as input to a classifier \citep{Oberlaender11, Markram15, Kanari17, Wang18, Kanari19, Gouwens19} (see \citet{Armananzas15} for review). \citet{Ascoli08} made an effort to unify the used expert-defined features.

-With the advent of new technologies for microscopic imaging, electrical recording, and molecular analysis such as Patch-seq \citep{Cadwell15} and other methods that allowed the simultaneous recording of the transcriptomy, electrophysiology and morphology of whole cells, several works have explored to predict cell types from multiple modalities \citep{gala2021consistent} or to predict one modality from the other \citep{Cadwell15, Scala21, Gouwens20}. \citet{Oberlaender11} and \citet{Markram15} classify neurons to build a model of a whole neural circuit.
+With the advent of new technologies for microscopic imaging, electrical recording, and molecular analysis such as Patch-seq \citep{Cadwell15} that allow the simultaneous recording of transcriptomy, electrophysiology and morphology of whole cells, several works have explored the prediction of cell types from multiple modalities \citep{gala2021consistent} or one modality from the other \citep{Cadwell15, Scala21, Gouwens20}.

-\paragraph{Modeling neuronal morphologies.} There are several works that try to learn a representation of neuronal morphologies. \citet{Laturnus21} propose a generative approach involving random walks in graphs to model neuronal morphologies. \citet{Schubert19} process 2D projections of neuronal morphologies with a convolutional neural network (CNN) to learn low-dimensional representations. \citet{Seshamani20} extract local mesh features around spines and combine them with traditional Sholl analysis \citep{Sholl1953}. \citet{Gouwens19} define a set of morphological features based on graphs and perform hierarchical clustering on them.
-We use the latter as a baseline for a classical approach with pre-defined features.
+Multiple previous works try to either hand-engineer or learn a representation of neuronal morphologies. \citet{Laturnus21} propose a generative approach involving random walks in graphs to model neuronal morphologies. \citet{Schubert19} process 2D projections of morphologies with a convolutional neural network (CNN) to learn low-dimensional representations. \citet{Seshamani20} extract local mesh features around spines and combine them with traditional Sholl analysis \citep{Sholl1953}. \citet{Gouwens19} define a set of morphological features based on graphs and perform hierarchical clustering on them.
+We use the latter as a baseline for a classical approach with pre-defined features and \citet{Laturnus21} as a baseline of a model with learned features.

+Concurrent work \citep{Zhao22} proposes a contrastive graph neural network to learn neuronal embeddings with a focus on retrieval efficiency from large-scale databases. \citet{Elabbady2022} learn representations of neurons based on subcellular features of the somatic region of the neurons and show that those features are sufficient for classifying cell types on large-scale EM datasets. \citet{Chen22} propose a combination of graph-based processing and manually-defined features to learn embeddings of neuronal morphologies using a LSTM-based network and contrastive learning.
+We compare to the latter in Section~\ref{res:treemoco}.